 Often referred to as the "fight or flight" system, the catabolic effector system conserves muscle glycogen for high-intensity activities, inhibits protein catabolism, and increases energy production from fats.
 It is activated during periods of strong, but not prolonged, glucose deficiency, such as during a ketogenic diet.

-Understanding the complex interplay between the anabolic and catabolic effector systems provides a deeper insight into the body's regulation of food consumption and energy expenditure.
+In conclusion, understanding the interplay between the anabolic and catabolic effector systems provides a deeper insight into the body's regulation of food consumption and energy expenditure.
 This knowledge can empower individuals to make more informed choices about their diet and lifestyle, leading to improved health and wellbeing.